Waldegg Castle: The sale of the baron's furniture to the Swiss Confederation

-Brought back to the Hôtel de Besenval from the Waldegg Castle in 1938: Chairs from the baron's original furniture ensemble.
+Brought back to the Hôtel de Besenval from the Waldegg Castle in 1938: One of the six chairs from the Baron de Besenval's original furniture ensemble is visible in the window niche in the Salon de la tapisserie.

 On 19 May 1938, the Swiss Confederation purchased the Hôtel de Besenval in Paris as the country's new legation building.
 In the same year, the Swiss Government bought from the patrician family von Sury, the then owners of the Waldegg Castle, a sofa and six chairs, covered in beige fabric and embroidered with scenes from the fables of Jean de La Fontaine, except for the sofa, which is covered with a pattern of flowers and birds.

+A photograph from the 1920s of the Salon de Besenval at the Waldegg Castle: Visible are the six chairs of the original furniture ensemble from the Hôtel de Besenval (the sofa in the picture is not the one that the Swiss Confederation also bought for the Hôtel de Besenval in 1938).

 According to oral tradition, the sofa and the six chairs once belonged to Peter Viktor von Besenval and were part of the furnishings of the Hôtel de Besenval.
 It is said that the baron sent these pieces of furniture, along with other pieces of furniture and works of art, to Switzerland shortly before the French Revolution.
-In a photo from the 1920s, the sofa and the six chairs are placed in the Salon de Besenval at the Waldegg Castle.
+In a photo from the 1920s, the six chairs are placed in the Salon de Besenval at the Waldegg Castle.
 Today the furniture ensemble is on display at the Hôtel de Besenval in the Salon de la tapisserie.

 The entire furnishings that remained at the Hôtel de Besenval after the baron's death in 1791 were auctioned in Paris on 10 August 1795.
 Therefore only the pieces that the baron had sent to Switzerland, to the Waldegg Castle, before the French Revolution, or pieces that he left to his family in Solothurn in his will, such as family portraits, remained in the family's possession.
 However, these were only a few pieces, mostly with a family connection.
 His son Joseph-Alexandre Pierre, Vicomte de Ségur, also kept some pieces of furniture in memory of his father, as well as his father's portrait, painted by Henri-Pierre Danloux in 1791.

 In his will dated 18 May 1804, the Vicomte de Ségur bequeathed the remaining furniture of the Baron de Besenval to his partner and mother of his son, Alexandre Joseph de Ségur (1793–1864), Reine Claude de Mesmes d'Avaux, Comtesse d'Avaux, née Chartraire de Bourbonne, Dame de Bourbonne-les-Bains (1764–1812).